Zach, Julie Ertz join effort to get Philadelphia kids off the streets and onto the field

 PHILADELPHIA (WPVI) -- Violence in Philadelphia is up at a staggering rate and many young people are being caught up and gunned down.
 The city has more than 110 incidents of gun violence involving kids under the age of 18 this year alone.

-It is, you could say, a pandemic in the middle of a pandemic.
+You could say it is a pandemic in the middle of a pandemic.

 "Kids need something, they need an outlet, they need mentors, they need coaches, and this is just a terrible outcome," said Lisa Ertz.

-She has a mother's heart and a name you know!
-She's not just Zach's mom, but the mother of four sons, all of whom found their way in this world through sports.
+Lisa Ertz has a mother's heart and a name you know!
+She's not just the mother of Philadelphia Eagles tight end Zach Ertz, but the mother of four sons, all of whom found their way in this world through sports.

 And that is why, when the Public League announced there would be no football this fall - in the underserved area where it is needed most - she feared the outcome could be devastating.